MartinGurasvili/BlueBubble/README.md

     <p align="center">
     This model assumes that both devices have already added eachother to their contacts - using their Unique ID <br>
     <br>
+    <h3>Establishing Peer to Peer Connection</h3>
-    - When wanting to send or receive a message - you have to open the messaging tab with their contact. <br>
+    🔹 When wanting to send or receive a message - you have to open the messaging tab with their contact. <br>
-    - You computer searches for a premade connection or then a temporary server that is hosted by the contact<br>
+    🔹 You computer searches for a premade connection or then a temporary server that is hosted by the contact<br>
-    - If none of the above is found - your device becomes the host - and waits for a connection from the contacts IP and Port <br>
+    🔹 If none of the above is found - your device becomes the host - and waits for a connection from the contacts IP and Port <br>
-    - When both devices are connected to the temp server - Port Hole punching occurs and the temp server is terminated  <br>
+    🔹 When both devices are connected to the temp server - Port Hole punching occurs and the temp server is terminated  <br>
-    - Now as long as one of the devices keeps the application running they can both exchanges messages - Privately and Securely
+    🔹 Now as long as one of the devices keeps the application running they can both exchanges messages - Privately and Securely
      <br>
     </p>

 </div>
-<h1 align="center">Current Downsides</h1>
+<h2 align="center">Current Downsides</h2>
     <div align="center">
     <p align="center">
     This Current Model Lacks a major feature of offline messaging - due to it being serverless.<br>